SVz/ms-rd_Handler/README.md

 ## Features

-Open RDP URI used by Tailscale with Windows client.
+Open RDP URI used by Tailscale with RDP Windows client.

 ## Usage/Examples